krlz-dev/merapar-challenge/README.md

 ## 🏗️ Architecture Comparison

-This project demonstrates **two architectural approaches** to achieve the same goal with different trade-offs:
+This project demonstrates a **real-time architectural approach** using Server-Sent Events:

 ### 📊 **Solution Comparison Table**